educloudalliance/eca-docs/index.rst

 Stories are the highest level of documentation.
 Stories do not describe any technical solution, but focus on explaining the rationale.
 Why something needs to be done, and how it should work from the users’ perspective.
-A story does not describe a service as such, but the user, the usage environment and the usage flow, how the services need to connect to other services.
+A story does not describe a service as such, but the user, the usage environment, and the usage flow.

 Services documentation tells what functionality is expected from a service, and how it relates to the stories.
-There is also documentation how services are working together.
+Services must work together to form functionality described in the stories.
-Services adhere to common user experience guidelines which ensure that the user feels safe and knows the path back home.
+Services should adhere to common user experience guidelines which ensure that the user feels safe and knows the path between services.

-A reference implementation is included for testing the interfaces and related services built according to the documentation.
+A reference implementation should be included for testing the interfaces and related services built according to the documentation.
-This reference implementation is part of standard’s documentation, and available for service providers.
+This reference implementation is part of standard’s documentation, and available for all parties.
-ECA standard does not require that a service is built according to the reference implementation.
-But, as the reference implementation is open source code with free-to-use license, it can be utilized as the basis of the services.

 Interfaces are there for creating pleasing user experiences when several services are needed to meet the goals of the user.
 Interfaces enable service-to-service communication